 “It is not the critic who counts; not the man who points out how the strong man stumbles, or where the doer of deeds could have done them better.
 The credit belongs to the man who is actually in the arena, whose face is marred by dust and sweat and blood; who strives valiantly; . . . who at best knows, in the end, the triumph of high achievement, and who at worst, if he fails, at least fails while daring greatly.” —Theodore Roosevelt

 Dr. Brené Brown a researcher and a thought leader offers a powerful vision of vulnerability that we all face in our daily lives.
 We all experience uncertainty, risks, emotional imbalance, expectations that makes us vulnerable.
 In his book ‘Daring Greatly’, the author challenges everything that can make us vulnerable and how to live wholeheartedly with a new spirit of truth and trust.

 Nice Girls Don’t Get the Corner Office: Unconscious Mistakes Women Make That Sabotage Their CareersBook by Lois P Frankel

 This leadership book for women teach about something we all mistakenly do in our professional career.
-Behavior that unintentionally affect our career.
+Behavior that unintentionally affects our career.
 She focuses on the difference between nice girls and women in the workplace.
-Dr. Lois Frankel in this book reveals some of the common 101 mistakes that holds back and offers invaluable tips that can be easily incorporated into social and business life.
+Dr. Lois Frankel in this book reveals some of the common 101 mistakes that hold back and offers invaluable tips that can be easily incorporated into social and business life.